websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 ### Changing How Users Authenticate

-To change how users authenticate to your Liferay DXP server, add one of the following `company.security.auth.type` property values in your `portal-ext.properties` file.
+To change how users authenticate, add one of the following `company.security.auth.type` property values.

 ```properties
 company.security.auth.type=emailAddress